The new math has arrived!

 By a method analogous to how conventional involution is built upon conventional multiplication, likewise is revised involution built upon revised multiplication.
 Although addition is identical under both systems, with two of its three binary operations revised, a revised arithmetic exists and consequently, a revised algebra.
 Further ramifications include a revised analytic geometry, revised analytic trigonometry and revised calculus.
 In fact, every branch of mathematics that is wholly or partially based upon numerical definitions and methods is affected.

-Comparatively, revised arithmetic requires three number systems instead of an infinite number out of which only eight have been invented to date (i.e., no complex or hypercomplex number systems: quaternion, octonion, sedenion, trigintaduonion, etc) and three binary operations instead of six (i.e., no inverse binary operations: subtraction, division, evolution) yet revised algebra based upon it maintains all comparable problem-solving capabilities.
+Comparatively, revised arithmetic requires three number systems instead of an infinite number out of which only 13 have been invented to date (i.e., no complex [2-D] or hypercomplex number systems: 4-D, 8-D, 16-D, 32-D, 64-D, 128-D, 256-D, 512-D, 1024-D, etc) and three binary operations instead of six (i.e., no inverse binary operations: subtraction, division, evolution) yet revised algebra based upon it maintains all comparable problem-solving capabilities.

 In revised algebra, a binomial, linear equation to any degree is solvable since after revised cross-multiplication, it is reducible to the original, first degree equation.
 In conventional algebra, a binomial, linear equation to the fifth degree or higher is generally impossible to derive solutions for.

-Ultimately, the two numerical systems are fully isomorphic in describing the same underlying mathematical reality as it exists independent of any contrasting, arbitrarily-invented, mathematical languages of interpretation.
+Ultimately, the two numerical systems are fully isomorphic in describing the same underlying mathematical reality as it exists independent of any contrasting, arbitrarily-invented, mathematical languages of interpretation but the revised system is vastly superior to the conventional system in accordance with Occam's razor.

 MSC 03C62 models of arithmetic & set theory

-A holistic set of essays not included within either paper I or II for thematic reasons is "beyond model I & II".
+A holistic set of introductory essays not included within paper I for thematic reasons is "beyond model I & II".

-An essay that is included which requires different versions for paper I "project overview (model I)" and paper II "project overview (model II)" gives a clear idea of the purpose of each project.
+The essay "project overview (model I)" gives a clear idea of the purpose of this project.

-Several essays that are included in both papers, "minimal completeness and maximal applicability", "comparing numerical systems", "an unnatural history", "unclear foundations of math", "the non-absoluteness of mathematical proofs", "an unconventional approach" and "representations with rectangular coordinate systems" give considerably more detailed explanations.
+Several essays "minimal completeness and maximal applicability", "comparing numerical systems", "an unnatural history", "unclear foundations of math", "the non-absoluteness of mathematical proofs", "an unconventional approach" and "representations with rectangular coordinate systems" give considerably more detailed explanations.

-If you have a bit of a sense of humor toward math, please check-out "in search of intelligent life" and "appendix- accommodating extremely large numbers with higher, revised binary operations".
+If you have a bit of a sense of humor toward math, please check-out "in search of intelligent life" and "appendix II- accommodating extremely large numbers with higher, revised binary operations".

 "Symmetry establishes a ridiculous and wonderful cousinship between objects, phenomena and theories outwardly unrelated: terrestrial magnetism, women's veils, polarized light, natural selection, the theory of groups, structure of space, vase designs, quantum physics, scarabs, flower petals, X-ray interference patterns, cell division in sea urchins, equilibrium positions of crystals, Romanesque cathedrals, snowflakes, music, the theory of relativity ..."